dmitc072/final-project-airbnb/README.md

 12. Needed to add price change so I created a new value in firebase under the property in Properties.js
 13. Create a notice to inform guest of change of price and added a boolean in redux to trigger it once on log in
 14. created a folder called function to convert the dates
-15. Created a Modal which the component is called RatingModal.js which is connected to ApprovedforRenter, to send a review Requesting to rent: search for property, click you would like to rent after submitting a date.
+15. Created a Modal which the component is called RatingModal.js which is connected to ApprovedforRenter, to Requesting to rent: search for property, click you would like to rent after submitting a date.